NullDesk/nullmailer/README.md

          };
          using (var mailer = new SendGridMailer(new OptionsWrapper<SendGridMailerSettings>(settings)))
          {
+             mailer.CreateMessage(b => b
+                .Subject("Message for %name%")
+                .And.To("recipient@toast.com").WithDisplayName("Recipient Name")
+                .And.ForBody()
+                    .WithHtml(htmlContentString)
+                    .AndPlainText(textContentString)
+                .And.WithSubstitutions(replacementVariablesDictionary)
+                .And.WithAttachments(attachmentFileNamesList)
+                .Build());

-             var result = await mailer.SendMailAsync(
+             var deliveryItem = await mailer.SendAllAsync(CancellationToken.None);
-                 "recipient@toast.com",
-                 "Recipient Name",
-                 "Message Subject",
-                 thig.GenerateHtmlBody(),
-                 "plain text body",
-                 CancellationToken.None);
+             if(deliveryItem.IsSuccess)
+             {
+                 //happy dance!
              }

-> The built-in Mailers are reusable by default; however, it is recommended to create a new instance each time instead.
-There is rarely a performance advantage to reuse, and some mail frameworks are less friendly toward reuse and thread safety.
-Also, some mailers (like the MailKit SMTP mailers) can suffer a performance penalty if multiple callers are trying to send mail in parallel using the same instance.
+         }

+In the above example, the settings are supplied via the <code>OptionsWrapper&gt;T&lt;></code> class; but if your application is using the Microsoft Options Extensions for configuration, you can use IOptions, IOptionsSnapshot, etc. for more advanced control of runtime settings.

+### <a name="mailer-factory-usage"></a>Mailer Factory Usage:

-For most real-world scenarios though, you would either use a dependency injection or the provided mailer factory instead.
+For most real-world scenarios, you would use dependency injection or the provided factory to obtain mailer instanaces, without having to supply all the constructor parameters each time.

-This next example shows registering a mailer with the built-in mailer factory, and with sending a simple template based message:
+Using the mailer factory, you can configure the mailer once in startup:

         var settings = new SendGridMailerSettings
         {